 In summary, there are plenty of alternative options for providing daily care and stimulation for your dog beyond just enrolling them in a daycare program.
 By hiring a dog walker or pet sitter, enrolling them in training classes, or providing interactive toys, you can ensure they get the exercise and mental stimulation they need to thrive.

 Another downside to frequent daycare use is potential behavioral issues.
-Overstimulation and anxiety can lead to destructive behavior, including excessive barking, chewing, and aggression towards other dogs or even humans.
-In a survey conducted by PetMD, 75% of dog owners reported behavioral issues in their pets after attending daycare regularly.
+Overstimulation and anxiety can lead to destructive behavior, including excessive barking and chewing.

 In conclusion, while dog daycare can be a great solution for some pet owners, daily attendance should be considered with caution due to potential physical and behavioral health risks and financial burden.
 It’s essential for pet owners to weigh both the pros and cons carefully before enrolling their dogs in daily daycare.